Ric3y/NCL2024_Docs/README.md

-Currently only for practice games only
+Currently only for practice problems only